What are Red Teaming Tests?

 Generate the test

-Galtea will process the Knowledge Base and generate a Test File and Test Cases with adversarial inputs for you
+Galtea will process the Knowledge Base and generate a Test File containing Test Cases with adversarial inputs for you, potentially applying selected strategies to vary the attack vectors.

 Testing Categories